18F/18f.gsa.gov/_join/index.md

 You can find links to these documents and more information in individual job postings.

-Most 18F positions are in the Excepted Service and are “not to exceed” (NTE) positions, which means **they are two-year terms and can be renewed once, for a total of four years**.
-To apply for these Excepted Service positions, you must be a United States citizen or national (residents of American Samoa and Swains Islands) and you must not be a current GSA employee or contractor.

 See all open positions and full instructions on the [Technology Transformation Services join page](https://join.tts.gsa.gov/).